 - 1. You must fill out all necessary eligibility forms so that the department can determine your eligibility.
-This usually occurs at each team's specific eligibility meeting conducted early in the semester of your sport season.
+This usually occurs at each team's specific eligibility meeting conducted either before or early in the semester of your sport season.
 If you want to compete, you must complete these forms. - 2.
 If you have never competed in college athletics, you are eligible for your first season in that sport. - 3.
 All student athletes must be enrolled in, and attending, 12 semester units at Imperial Valley College.
 Of those 12 units, 9 units must be in classes that count toward a certificate, an associate degree, remediation, and/or transfer to a 4-year school.
 Each Monday, a check of your currently enrolled units is made to ensure that you are enrolled in 12 units.
 Student athletes who are not enrolled in 12 units immediately become ineligible until a 12 unit load is re-established.
 Any short-term classes that begin in the second half of the semester may not be used for eligibility until you actually begin attending a class.

 - 4. Before you participate in your second season, each student athlete must pass 24 semester units between seasons of competition.
 Of these 24 units, 18 must be in coursework that counts toward a certificate, an associate degree, remediation, and/or transfer to a 4-year school.
 The courses must also be in line with the goal stated on your educational plan you have on file in the Athletic Counselor's Office.
-Student athletes in their first semester must pass at least 6 units with a 2.00 GPA to be eligible to participate in the second semester (for example: a fall sport freshman athlete must pass at least 6 units with a 2.00 GPA or higher in the fall semester in order to be able to compete in a spring sport and/or a basketball player must pass at least 6 units with a 2.00 GPA or higher to be eligible to play basketball or another sport in the spring semester, effective July 1, 2015). - 5.
-Student athletes must maintain a 2.00 GPA to remain eligible.
+Student athletes in their first semester of competition must pass at least 6 units with a 2.00 GPA to be eligible to participate in the immediate second semester (for example: a fall sport freshman athlete must pass at least 6 units with a 2.00 GPA or higher in the fall semester in order to be able to compete in a spring sport and/or a basketball player must pass at least 6 units with a 2.00 GPA or higher to be eligible to play basketball or another sport in the spring semester, effective July 1, 2015). - 5.
+Student athletes must also pass at least 6 units during the preceding term in which the student is enrolled as a full-time student at the certifying institution with a cumulative 2.0 GPA beginning with and including the units taken during the first semester of competition (for example: a second year fall sport (basketball, cross country, soccer, volleyball) athlete must pass at least 6 units with a cumulative 2.0 GPA in the preceding spring semester if they were a full-time student in that spring semester.
+If they were a second year spring sport (baseball, softball, tennis) athlete, they must pass at least 6 units with a cumulative 2.0 GPA in the preceding fall semester if they were a full-time student in that fall semester.